sepal-contrib/se.plan/doc/en.rst

 **se.plan** includes two indicators each for biodiversity conservation and local livelihoods and one indicator each for carbon sequestration and wood production.
 Each indicator is associated with a data layer that estimates each grid cell’s relative potential to provide each benefit if the grid cell is restored;  the relative potential is measured on a scale of 1 (low) to 5 (high).
 Please see :ref:`Appendix C` for more detail on the interpretation and generation of the data layers for the benefit indicators.

 Users rate the relative importance of these benefits from their standpoint (or the standpoint of stakeholders they represent), and **se.plan** then calculates an index that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
 This restoration value index is a weighted average of the benefits, with user ratings serving as the weights.
 It therefore accounts for not only the potential of a grid cell to provide each benefit but also the relative importance that a user assigns to each benefit.
 It is scaled from 1 (low restoration value) to 5 (high restoration value).
-Please see Appendix D for more detail on the generation of the index.
+Please see :ref:`Appendix D` for more detail on the generation of the index.

 Restoration cost
 ^^^^^^^^^^^^^^^^